Industry Study

 However, today’s credit card debt total is about 5% of the nation’s gross domestic product (GDP).
 In 2008, that number was 6.5%, thus imposing a greater threat to the economy.

 Credit card debt is typically a concerning sign for the financial health of consumers.
 However, it’s not always bad news for the economy as a whole.
 Total debt in absolute numbers typically grows with the economy, inflation, and population growth.
-Credit scores are currently very high, and a lower percentage of cardholders carry a balance than before the last recession.
-So the situation is not as concerning as the last time we were at this level of credit card debt.
+Credit scores remain relatively high, though delinquency rates have risen from pandemic-era lows.
+So the picture is more mixed than the headline debt figure alone suggests.

 A source of debt that is still growing is tax debt.
 Read this report for the latest statistics and insights in the tax debt relief industry.